F5Networks/f5-ci-docs/docs/kubernetes/kctlr-multi-tenancy.rst

 Use case 1: 1 partition, 1 Controller, all namespaces
 -----------------------------------------------------

 In this use case, one (1) :code:`k8s-bigip-ctlr` instance watches all of the namespaces in the Cluster and creates all objects in a single BIG-IP partition.
-You can isolate the Cluster tenants from each other on the BIG-IP system by creating virtual servers in each tenant's namespace.
+You can isolate the Cluster tenants from each other on the BIG-IP system by creating virtual servers within each tenant's namespace.

 .. figure:: /_static/media/kctlr-mt-1.png
    :scale: 70